 2. Think creatively about work

 If you don’t have a job but would like to, think creatively about what you can do.
 Too many expats seem to limit their ideas or work abroad by what they knew before.
-If you cannot work in your field of choice, consider working virtually, volunteer (there are so many worthy organisations here that need volunteers), study, learn a new area of work, or if your visa permits, start a business here doing something fun.
+If you cannot work in your field of choice, consider working virtually, volunteer (there are so many worthy organizations here that need volunteers), study in Moscow, learn a new area of work, or if your visa permits, start a Russian business here doing something fun.
 You never know how the pieces of the puzzle will come together later.